 - The application was not completely filled out.

-- The application was not submitted by the deadline.
-The deadline for applications is May 15th.
+- The application was not submitted by the deadline for that particular camp.

 - Insufficient essay responses, any application that failed to thoughtfully and completely respond to the essay questions will not be considered.